Food & drinks

 Zungul is like syrup-dipped donuts.
 It is super sweet.

-In some restaurant, zungul is served as a dessert.
+In some restaurants, zungul is served as a dessert.